-How do people react to warnings?
+1.5 How do people react to warnings?

 Understanding how people respond to warnings is an area of great study through research, post-incident evaluation, and community engagement.
-Complex factors drive the decision-making and behaviour of people, particularly during an emergency where their safety is at risk (see inset).
+Complex factors drive the decision-making and behaviour of people, particularly during an emergency where their safety is at risk (Box: Predictive Action Decision Making Model).